Skip to content

 If a salesperson tells you not to worry about the paperwork, worry about the paperwork.

-After verification, compare contractors by trade: general contractor, electrical, plumbing, HVAC, and roofing.
-You can also use the contractor search.
+After verification, compare Sacramento Valley contractors by trade: general contractor, electrical, plumbing, HVAC, and roofing.
+You can also use the Sacramento contractor search to build a shortlist.

 The Bottom Line